Corporate investors pile into electric vehicle startups

 The greatest interest from investors, however, is in EV startups.
 There are more than 50 globally, including several high-profile and well-funded Tesla wannabes based in China.

-Corporate investment in China's startups has come from big Chinese companies such as automaker FAW Car Co and battery maker Contemporary Amperex Technology Co, which have backed Byton; automaker Zhejiang Geely Holding Group [GEELY.UL] and technology firm Baidu Inc, which have funded WM Motor, and internet giant Alibaba Group Holding, which has invested in Xiaopeng Motors.
+Corporate investment in China's startups has come from big Chinese companies such as automaker FAW Car Co and battery maker Contemporary Amperex Technology Co, which have backed Byton; technology firms Baidu Inc and Tencent Holdings, which have funded WM Motor, and internet giant Alibaba Group Holding, which has invested in Xiaopeng Motors.

 In the United States, GM and BMW have backed Proterra, the electric bus maker, while Caterpillar Inc, which is best known for heavy construction machinery, has invested in Henrik Fisker's latest electric vehicle project, Fisker Inc.